caitlincroteau/caitlincroteau/README.md

 -->
 #### 🙋🏻‍♀️ Hi!

-My name is Caitlin, and I am a Full Stack Web Developer with skills in JavaScript, React, Node.js, Express, Ruby on Rails, HTML, CSS, PostgreSQL, Python
+My name is Caitlin, and I am a Full Stack Web Developer with skills in JavaScript, React, Node.js, Express, Ruby on Rails, HTML, CSS, PostgreSQL, Python, MongoDB, C#

 I love problem-solving and language, and I’m passionate about the intersections of art, communication and technology.